 Your business may end at 5 pm, but your customers are just getting started.
 Assuming they don’t spend their workday surfing online, and taking personal calls, after 5 is when they are likely to contact you for support.

 An easy answer to the after-hours support problem is to outsource to resources that cater to all time zones, but the best answer is businesses learning how to do this themselves.
-Here are six proven tips for after-hours support you should incorporate in your business.
+Here are ten proven tips for after-hours support you should incorporate into your business.

 Why Should You Offer After Hours Customer Support?

 When your best customer asks for support in the middle of the night or early in the morning, you have to answer.
 Your clients may be small business owners who work all day or enterprise business owners who cater to an international audience.
 You should be able to support them when they want to.
 If you don’t, they will find a company that does.

 It is in the best interest of your customers and business to have an airtight after-hours support strategy that will show your customers that you are ready to push the limits.

 Just knowing that they can call if they want to is enough to give customers a sense of control and hold them over until the next day.
 They may take a moment to question whether their perceived emergency really is one and instead wait until your normal business hours.
 For example, a service outage or unplanned downtime is an emergency.
 Password reset is not.
 Showing your customers that you are available all the time assures them that you care about their experience.
 You can add a note saying non-emergency issues or issues with dependence on IT service vendors, etc, will be addressed soon and they can check out your knowledge base meanwhile.